egarza0614/C14_CMS-Blog/README.md

 ### Usage

 1. This application is not deployed.
-You can review a walkthrough video [here].(https://drive.google.com/file/d/15XIF7OIm9h46decCMmw1NmdirmBgckn2/view?usp=drive_link)
+You can review a walkthrough video [here]().

 ## Questions
 * GitHub: [egarza0614](https://github.com/egarza0614)